This is now in your Top Picks!

 Gold Jewellery Shopping in Dubai

-Located next to the Spice Souk, the Dubai Gold Souk is one of the oldest traditional markets in town.
-On your way from the spice souk to the gold souk, there are a series of sidewalks and curb cuts that people of determination can use.
+Located next to the Spice Souk, the Gold Souk is one of the oldest traditional markets in town.
+On your way from the Spice Souk to the Gold Souk, there are a series of sidewalks and curb cuts that people of determination can use.
 The entrance to the souk has a sidewalk ramp, while inside there are plenty of flat, smooth pathways between shops.
-Some stores have step-free access and wide doors, but others have one or more steps.
+Some stores have step-free access and wide doors, but others have one or more stairs.
 There is a spacious public restroom too, but requires a small step to enter it.

 15